nordan-conference/nordan-conference.github.io/kaus/program/index.md

             <th></th><th></th><th></th>
             <th style="font-weight: inherit; padding: 0px 0px 3px 10px">
             <p>
+                Abstract.
 In 2021 Boc Thaler showed that any bounded regular open set without holes can be realised as the wandering domain of some entire function.
 This result was later refined by Martí-Pete, Rempe and Waterman.
 The natural question is whether we can obtain a similar result for unbounded sets.
 Here we run into some technical issues, namely that by just using approximation techniques it is difficult to ensure a function remains injective on an unbounded set.
 If we instead only care about the approximate shape of a wandering domain, this turns out to not be such a big issue.
 We show that any closed set is in some sense arbitrarily close to a wandering domain.
-In particular this shows there exists an entire function with a wandering domain with complement of arbitrary small area.
+In particular this shows there exists an entire function with a wandering domain with complement of arbitrary small area.<br>

 Nevertheless, prescribing the shape of an unbounded wandering domain is not completely hopeless.
 We show that a suitable open set contained inside a strip can in fact be realised as the wandering domain of some entire function.
 Thus this is a generalization of Boc Thalers result to certain unbounded sets.
             </p>